What is Greenlight Laser Prostatectomy?

 - Offers immediate symptomatic relief and significant improvement in urine flow after the surgery.

-- Long-term symptomatic relief lasting for about five years.
+- Long-term symptomatic relief lasting for at least five years

 - The procedure is also safe and effective for patients on anticoagulation therapy.